5 Reasons Why Stay-At-Work Moms Are Awesome

 Here are five amazing things that result from being a working mom:

-- Children will understand that dreams come true if they work hard
+Children will understand that dreams come true with work hard

 Most things have to be earned unless you’re fortunate enough to have them handed to you.
 Children are able to witness this first-hand watching their parents leave to work every day.
 This instills motivation in them and helps them understand that dreams come true if they work hard.